Jozty/website/content/functions/prepend.md

 ---
-title: prepend function
+title: Prepend function
-description: a thorough tour of prepend function
+description: Add new element at the start of the list (returns new list without affecting original)
+keywords: Prepend
 ---

 ## Prepend